ocupop/mapbox-locate/src/_sessions/react-native-ar-scenekit-unity-sdks.md

 layout: session
 title: 'React Native AR, SceneKit, Unity SDKs'
 summary: >-
-  React Native AR, Unity, and SceneKit: a walk though of our 3 SDKs.
-Obviously if you are reading this description you have found the spoiler to one of the big announcements at the keynote ;)
+  React Native AR, Unity, and SceneKit: a walk through of our 3 SDKs.
+Obviously, if you are reading this description you have found the spoiler to one of the big announcements at the keynote ;)
 timeslot: d1_slot5